Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 An attorney can assist the LPR in completing and filing the requisite forms with the Executive Office for Immigration Review (EOIR) and the Department of Homeland Security (DHS).

+This is one of the most critical aspects of the process, where the attorney advocates for the individual and fights their case in front of the immigration authorities.
 An attorney can represent the LPR during removal proceedings, including appearances at hearings and meetings with immigration authorities.
 An attorney can also prepare the LPR for these proceedings and help them present their case favorably.